MansJackson/sudoku/README.md

 * run `npm install && npm start`

 ## Future developments/improvements
-* Finnish the solver (more advanced techniques)
+* Finish the solver (more advanced techniques)
-* A way to step through the computers solve and show explanations for each step
+* Step through the computers solve and show explanations for each step
 * Generating random pussles
 * Mobile version
-* Add accounts to save and manage pussles
+* Accounts, to save, manage and share pussles
-* Diffrent sudoku variant e.g. Killer, Arrow, Thermo
+* Diffrent sudoku variants e.g. Killer, Arrow, Thermo
 * A custom build tool for pussle creators to work with